tangentsoft/pidp8i/doc/uwfocal-manual.md

 When UWF is in command mode you can use the `RUBOUT` or `DELETE` key to correct any typing errors.
 Each time that you hit this key UWF will delete the preceding character and echo a `\` on the terminal.
-If you have a video terminal, and you set switch up when you started UWF for the first time (or made the appropriate patch yourself), hitting
+If you have a video terminal, and you set switch 0 up when you started UWF for the first time — or made the appropriate patch yourself — hitting
 <kbd>DELETE</kbd> will actually remove the character from the screen.
 This is obviously much nicer since 'what you see is what you've got'.
 On the other hand, users with a hard-copy terminal can always just hit the
-<kbd>LINEFEED</kbd> key to have the current input line retyped so that
+<kbd>LINE FEED</kbd> key to have the current input line retyped so that
 they can see just how it 'really' looks to UWF.
-There is no limit to the length of input lines, however if your terminal does not handle 'wrap-around' automatically, the practical limit is the width of paper.
+There is no limit to the length of input lines; however, if your terminal does not handle 'wrap-around' automatically, the practical limit is the width of paper.

 In addition to <kbd>RUBOUT</kbd>, the <kbd>BACKARROW</kbd> (or